-The Stiftung Reinbeckhallen presents two to three exhibitions, accompanied by a side program that includes workshops, film screenings, and readings, among other events, every year.
-Alongside this, the Stiftung Reinbeckhallen welcomes cooperation projects and offers an annual residency program.
-It also works closely with the Werkstatt Neue Drucke, a printing workshop committed to researching, preserving, and teaching traditional printing techniques at the Reinbeckhallen.
+The Stiftung Reinbeckhallen presents several exhibitions, accompanied by a side program that includes workshops, film screenings, and readings, among other events, every year.
+Alongside this, the Stiftung Reinbeckhallen welcomes cooperation projects and also works closely with the Werkstatt Neue Drucke, a printing workshop committed to researching, preserving, and teaching traditional printing techniques at the Reinbeckhallen.

 Due to its openness with regards to formats, practices, and programming, the Stiftung Reinbeckhallen has the possibility to react to current topics and approaches.

 We base our work on the following values:

 - We strive for a program that is open and accessible and that includes people of all socio-cultural backgrounds, political opinions, and gender identifications.